UniversalDependencies/docs/format.md

  8. DEPREL: [Universal Stanford dependency relation](http://universaldependencies.github.io/docs/ud-dep-index.html) to the HEAD (root iff HEAD = 0) or a defined language-specific subtype of one.
  9. DEPS: List of secondary dependencies (head-deprel pairs).
 10. MISC: Any other annotation.

+Fields must not be empty and must not contain space characters.

 The fields DEPS and MISC replace the obsolete fields PHEAD and PDEPREL of the CoNLL-X format.
 In addition, we have modified the usage of the ID, FORM, LEMMA, POSTAG, FEATS and HEAD fields as explained below.